- Financial Term Glossary

 Knowing the amount of equity you have in your home tells you a couple of things.
 First, you’ll know how much you could walk away with if you sell your home after paying fees and closing costs.
 It also gives you an idea of how much you could borrow against the property if the need arises.

-Home equity: A comprehensive breakdown
+Home equity: a comprehensive breakdown

 To calculate your home equity, you need to know your home's current fair market value.
 You can usually get a ballpark figure from online real estate websites.
 Then subtract the amount that you still owe on your mortgage and any home equity loans you have.
 The result is your equity.